terland/markdown-cv/index.md

 I worked with explorative data analytics for a large Norwegian fishing industry company on a summer project in Itera.
 Our team organized data from client in a database, which we queried to discover patterns, synthesise information and visualize data, for example in Power BI.

 `2019` __Lånekassen__ - *Data Scientist* \
 While studying in Trondheim, I was employed as a data scientist at Lånekassen (Norwegian State Educational Loan Fund).
 I here learned how Lånekassen had already implemented deep learning in their core business and worked on a project to design the future of AI and data engineering in the organization.
 In particular, I assisted in implenting proof of concept text analysis solutions on their newly acquired Azure-platform and documenting the work.
-I

 `Summer 2018` __SSB (Statistics Norway)__ - *Intern* \
 During a summer project in Statistics Norway, I learned about production of official statistics in general and in particular applications of machine learning in these processes.
 It was here that I was first familiarized with technologies like R, SQL and algorithms for supervised machine learning such as support vector machines (SVMs).